-New hikers wishing to join us as a guest to see if our club works for you please go to the Guest page and read the information and check the links from that page.
+New hikers wishing to join our club, please go to the New Members page and read the information and check the links from that page.

-To display individual hike detail, please go to the appropriate date and click on the hike for which you want detailed information.
+To display individual hike details from the OCV Calendar, please go to the appropriate date and click on the hike for which you want detailed information.
 A box with departure time, meeting place, leader and an estimated duration of the hike will pop up.
-Guests are required to contact the hike leader before a hike to be able to participate.
+Hikers are required to contact the hike leader before a hike to be able to participate.
 The leader is also happy to answer questions any hiker may have about an upcoming hike.

 The Hike Ratings page explains the coding labels such as A1b, B2b etc. The ranges for distance, elevation, and trail conditions of each hike are offered.